smart-data-lake/getting-started/presentation/Preparation.md

 Most Windows machines come with Java already installed.
 In order to check if you have Java installed on your machine, open your PowerShell and type `java --version` and then ENTER.
 The output should look similar to this:

 ```
-openjdk 11.0.3 2019-04-16
+openjdk 21.0.5 2024-10-15 LTS
-OpenJDK Runtime Environment AdoptOpenJDK (build 11.0.3+7)
+OpenJDK Runtime Environment Microsoft-10377968 (build 21.0.5+11-LTS)
-OpenJDK 64-Bit Server VM AdoptOpenJDK (build 11.0.3+7, mixed mode)
+OpenJDK 64-Bit Server VM Microsoft-10377968 (build 21.0.5+11-LTS, mixed mode, sharing)
 ```

-In the case above, the machine is running Java 11 per default.
+In the case above, the machine is running Java 17 per default.
 If you see a similar message (with Java version 11 or newer), you are all set with this step and can continue with the next section (Installing Hadoop).

 **If the command above wasn't found by your machine**, you'll have to install Java.
 To do this, click on [this link](https://learn.microsoft.com/en-us/java/openjdk/download) and install Java, for example using the Windows installer as shown in the screenshot:

 <img src="/presentation/images/install_java.png" width="50%" height="50%">

-**If your Java version is different from Java 11**, you have to install a this version (as described above) and update the default version being used by your OS.
+**If your Java version is lower than 11**, you have to install a newer version (as described above) and update the default version being used by your OS.
 For this, please refer to the guide on [this link](https://www.happycoders.eu/java/how-to-switch-multiple-java-versions-windows/).

 Type `java --version` again to double-check that the installation was carried out successfully.